MightyBurger/reemap-web/content/tutorial/profiles-import-export.md

 When you export a profile, you will get a `.ron` file.
 This is the file you can send to other people for them to import.

+### Note on Profile Version

-[^1]: The profile version is based on the version of Reemap you are using.
+The profile version is based on the version of Reemap you are using.
 Reemap will automatically upgrade profiles to newer versions, but it can't downgrade profiles to older versions.